Computational Medicine Minor

 • The minor is available to all Whiting School of Engineering (WSE), Krieger School of Arts and Sciences (KSAS), and School of Medicine (SOM) premedical undergraduates.
 Students should have sufficient mathematical and programming background and should plan to complete the minor prerequisites during their first two years of study in order to be prepared for the minor.

-• Before attempting the minor, undergraduates will have taken the following courses.
+• At the beginning of the minor, students will need to take the following courses.
 For a course to count towards the minor, a minimum grade of C- is required.
 (Note: In general, courses graded as ‘S/U’ do not satisfy prerequisites, however exceptions will be made for courses taken during semesters in which all courses were graded S/U due to pandemic restrictions):

 1. Calculus I